andrewbtran/nicar-bingo/README.md

 To claim a square, take a photo and tweet it with the matching hashtag, mentioning [@iasBingo].
 The bot will fill in the square with the photo and send you an updated bingo card.
 Fill out a complete row or column and, bingo, you win!

-Meanwhile, the leaderboard will keep track of those closest to getting a Bingo, list the latest dozen square submissions and, of course, those who have already reached it.
+Meanwhile, the [leaderboard] will keep track of those closest to getting a bingo, list the latest dozen square submissions and, of course, those who have already done it!

+*IAS-bingo was forked from [NICAR Bingo] and adapted for the [Information Architecture Summmit].*

-## Local Development Setup ##
+### Local Development Setup ###

 `bin/setup`